|Keeping track of your data source is important. That’s why Chart Studio automatically includes a link to the URL that hosts your data.|

 Ikea (in Canada) has 77 table lamps for sale on their webpage.
 Let’s say you are interested in the average price of their offerings, or perhaps would like to make a histogram of the prices.
 Instead of manually extracting the data, we can use import.io.

 |Open import.io, and sign in.
 Enter the URL of the page with the data you want to extract.
 Click on Try it Out.|

 |You’ll see the data appear in spreadsheet form.
 Look for the pink Get API button in the lower right.
 Click it.|

 |Click on the Copy this to My Data button in the box that appears, and you’ll see the data in a form where we can select columns to extract.
 Click the Plot.ly button above the data.|

 Vernier develops and produces easy-to-use data-aquisition products (think sensors, data loggers, and experiments) for science classrooms and labs around the world.
 Vernier's Data Share Apps (built for iPad, Android, Chromebooks, and mixed-device classrooms), allow you to use their excellent hardware across platforms, from most devices.
-You can export data directly to Plotly, which gives you a seamless workflow on your Chromebook, iPad, or tablet.
-An export to Plotly with Logger Pro is coming soon.
+You can export data directly to Chart Studio, which gives you a seamless workflow on your Chromebook, iPad, or tablet.
+An export to Chart Studio with Logger Pro is coming soon.

 |Click on the Download icon in the top-right corner of the Data Share web app.
 Select Export to Chart Studio to open the collected data in Chart Studio.|